 If one of the people who has bottle-fed and mothered the wolves practically since birth is injured or feels sick, she won’t enter their pen to prevent a predatory reaction.
 No one will run to make one of these wolves chase him for fun.
 No one will pretend to chase the wolf.
 Every experienced wolf caretaker will stay alert.
-Because if there’s one thing all wolf and dog specialists I’ve talked to over the years agree on, it is this: No matter how you raise a wolf, you can’t turn it into a dog.[xxx]
+Because if there’s one thing all wolf and dog specialists I’ve talked to over the years agree on, it is this: No matter how you raise a wolf, you can’t turn it into a dog.[xxxviii]

 Michael Behe, professor of biochemistry at Lehigh University in Pennsylvania, says that dogs are broken wolves.
 That is to say that the mutations that turned a wolf into a dog were largely negative.
 Even changes that we might see as advantageous, such as the strength of a bulldog, result from destructive mutations.

 Most of them break or damage preexisting genes.
 For example, increased muscle mass in some breeds derives from degradation of a myostatin gene.
-We also know what mutations cause a yellow coat [loss of FCT of melanocortin 1 receptor], short tails [loss of FCT of the protein coded by the mutated T gene], even the lovable friendliness of dogs towards humans [disruption of genes GTF21 & GTF2IRD1], compared to less friendly wolves.[xxxii]
+We also know what mutations cause a yellow coat [loss of FCT of melanocortin 1 receptor], short tails [loss of FCT of the protein coded by the mutated T gene], even the lovable friendliness of dogs towards humans [disruption of genes GTF21 & GTF2IRD1], compared to less friendly wolves.[xl]

 Behe said its highly unlikely that the broken genes could ever un-break back to their original working state.
 So dogs’ only hope is that we humans will always be glad to have them around.
-Perhaps we can think of them like good books that we can enjoy reading and re-reading.
-You could name your dog after other non-sentient individuals like Gandalf or Bilbo.

 Who is an author?